Tejaswireddyallam/GDPFall2024-Group2/README.md

 I have analysed about problem statement.
 I have done some research about project.

 Action Items of Client Meeting Minutes - 1  - 09/04/2024
-I jotted down and discussed exactly what the client needs from us during the meeting, and I have taken down the meeting minutes.
+I jotted down and discussed exactly what the client needs from us during the meeting, and I have taken down the meeting minutes.<hr>

+09/06/2024 -I noted few points regarding project charter, I made a draft of project charter keypoints, I analysed how to document a project charter.